Here’s an excerpt from an interview I did some time ago that never in fact appeared anywhere. Scroll through to check out my answers.

 I knew a lot about Poland from the history books, but that knowledge didn’t explain everyday life in present day Poland.
 Knowing about shortages during PRL doesn’t translate into an immediate understanding of why Babcia is standing so close to you at the post office.
 You know what I mean?
 My knowledge helped, but it didn’t.

 I wanted to learn more prior to coming here, but I was restricted to what I could find in the bookshops, and it was early days for finding reliable information on the internet.
 That left me with a guidebook warning of cinkciarz and a Berlitz phrasebook complete with pickup lines in Polish.
 A funny thing did happen though.
-I had just bought a Polish guidebook and was standing in line in another store waiting to buy pajamas of all things.
+I had just bought a Polish guidebook and was thumbing through it as I stood in line in another store waiting to buy pajamas of all things.
 The sales associate asked timidly, “Are you going to Poland?”
 I mumbled that I was in fact heading off to Poland, to Wroclaw.
 She clapped her hands together and exclaimed that she was from Wroclaw.
 I later visited her family here.
 Isn’t that just the oddest thing?

 After 5 years in Poland, I understood (started to understand) what the history of Poland means to Polish people.
 I returned to that history in its context.
 I took all the verbal beatings dished out by Polish people when I muttered, “Oh, I thought Copernicus was Italian.”
-And I stood by to give a verbal beating to every last person I heard say “Polish death camp in Auschwitz”.
+And I stood by to dish out a verbal beating to every last person I heard say “Polish death camp in Auschwitz”.

 At the 5 year point, I had learned enough Polish to perform basic transactions on my own.
 I could drive, go to the mechanic, doctor, dentist, all that basic stuff.
 I knew my city well.
 I started to fill in my cultural holes and started to read some Polish literature.
 I started to learn about current politics.
 I started on Polish cinema.
 That was at 5 years.

-At 20 years now, it’s a different story.
+At 20+ years now, it’s a different story.

 3 Comments